Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 **A:** It depends on the context:

-- **Non-commercial academic research** at a degree-granting educational institution (where results are not used to support commercial operations) → AGPL-3.0 is permitted
+- **Non-commercial academic research** at a qualifying tax-exempt educational institution (where results are not used to support commercial operations) → Free use permitted (see `LICENSE`)
 - **Corporate-funded research** or research sponsored by commercial organizations → Commercial license required
 - **For-profit universities** or corporate research labs → Commercial license required
 - **Research that supports commercial operations, trading, or revenue-generating activities** → Commercial license required

-See `LEGAL/SUBSCRIPTIONS.md` for the complete definition of "Academic & Personal Use."
+See `LICENSE` for the complete definition of free academic use.

 ---